 Find a line without parabens.
 Six different parabens have been identified in biopsy samples from breast tumors.
 Think about it.
 I use Image skin care, and we carry the line at our office.
 It won’t blow your budget either.

 Exfoliation is key.
-Whether it’s Dermaplaning at our Austin office, or a chemical peel, this is a huge deal.
+Whether it’s Dermaplaning, or a chemical peel, this is a huge deal.
 You simply have to!

 As the skin ages, the rate of skin cell turnover slows down.
 The result is a dull, lifeless complexion.
 Major bummer.
 Proper exfoliation is necessary to maintain a healthy glow.